Video Search Architecture Overview#

 1. Input Sources:

-• Videos: The video ingestion microservice supports ingesting from common video formats.
+• Videos: The visual data prep. microservice supports ingesting from common video formats.
 Currently, the ingestion supports ingesting video only from video files.
 Support for live streaming input is not provided yet.

 2. Create the context